Preventing Christmas, Yule Log, and Other Winter Holiday Fires

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-The holidays are a time of family, good food, festivities — and home fires.
+The holidays are a time of family, good food, festivities — and Christmas tree fires if you’re not careful.
 Taking preventative measures during the holidays with fires, candles, menorahs, Christmas trees as well as other flammable objects may lessen the chances of a fire significantly, but a blaze can occur when you least expect it.

 In this guide, we'll show you how to stay warm, festive and safe from fires.
 And if something does ignite, you'll know what to do.

-Home fires are most likely to occur during winter holidays, with December and January being the peak months according to the American Red Cross.
-Home fires typically start in the kitchen and are caused mostly by heating sources, like wood stoves and fireplaces.
+Home fires are most likely to occur during winter holidays, with December and January being the peak months according to the American Red Cross.[1]
+This is unsurprising, as the commonplace Christmas lights, holiday cooking and candles increase the likelihood of electrical fires sparking and exposed flames spreading.

 How Many House Fires Are Caused by Christmas Trees?

-An average of 160 Christmas tree-related fires and millions in direct property damage have occurred during the holidays between 2015 and 2019, according to the National Fire Protection Association (NFPA).
+An average of 160 Christmas tree-related fires and millions in direct property damage have occurred during the holidays between 2016 and 2020, according to the National Fire Protection Association (NFPA).
+Nearly 40% of Christmas tree fires started in the living room, family room or the den.[2]

-What Are the Most Common Fire Hazards on Christmas?
+What Are the Most Common Christmas Fire Hazards?

-Follow these holiday fire safety tips to prevent or minimize the spread of fire damages.
+Follow these holiday fire safety tips to prevent a Christmas fire, as well as tips for minimizing the spread of fire damage.

 1. Water Your Live Christmas Tree Daily

-The National Institute of Standards and Technology showed that dry and brittle trees burned more quickly than well-watered trees.
+The NFPA showed that dry and brittle trees burn more quickly than well-watered trees.[4]
 Watering your tree regularly can help prevent Christmas tree fires from spreading too quickly if it does ignite.
 Also, regular watering helps prevent needles from falling from branches and into a nearby electrical or fire source, like a space heater.

 If you’re shopping for a fake tree, consider investing in one with fire-retardant properties since you can reuse it annually.
 The product box label should indicate if an artificial tree is fire-resistant.
 However, do not confuse fire-resistant with fireproof.
-You should still position your tree at least three feet away from a fire source and practice the upcoming safety tips.
+You should still position your tree at least three feet away from a fire source.[5]

 - Don’t use electric lights on a metal tree.